PebPeb/BEAN-1/linker/README.md

-<filename>.ld is the linker file for GCC that tells the compiler the memory layout of the CPU
+This folder contains the linker file that is used for the GCC toolchain to tell the compiler the memory layout of the CPU.